getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### PHP Requirements

 Most hosting providers and even local LAMP setups have PHP pre-configured with everything you need for Grav to run out of the box.
-However, some windows setups, and even Linux distributions (I'm look at you Debian!) ship with a very minimal PHP compile.
+However, some windows setups, and even Linux distributions (I'm looking at you Debian!) ship with a very minimal PHP compile.
 Therefore, you may need to install or enable these PHP modules:

 * `gd` (a graphics library used to manipulate images)
 * `curl` (client for URL handling used by GPM)